 Cretans prefer a vegetarian diet with beans and other pulses,

-greens, vegetables and grains,
+greens, vegetables and grains, cheese,

 pasta and potatoes.
 Meat dishes are reserved for special events, when they host